 Patanjali was a great spiritual leader of ancient times who refined the spirit of the spiritual path into the word of wisdom called Yoga Sutras.
 He defined the steps every soul must go through in its journey back to the infinite spirit.
 As per one legend, he fell from heaven into the hands of a woman (Anjali) in the form of a little snake, thus named Patanjali.

 The life history of Patanjali is almost unknown.
 It is full of legends and contradictions.
-There is no exact evidence available about the birth of the Maharshi Patanjali.
+There is no clear evidence available about the birth of the Maharshi Patanjali.
 The dates projected for Patanjali’s birth and life differ by a millennium.
-Most scholars date the second and third centuries BCE, while others insist that he must have lived in the 4th to 7th centuries BCE.
-It is Due to modifications and additions made by later writers to his works create confusion.
-It is believed that Maharishi Patanjali lived in Nepal, Kashmir, Sri Lanka, and several places in India.
+Most scholars date the second and third centuries BCE, while others insist that he lived in the 4th to 7th centuries BCE.
+Due to modifications and additions made by later writers to his works that create confusion, Maharishi Patanjali lived in Nepal, Kashmir, Sri Lanka, and several places in India.

-Most of the researchers date Patanjali based on the written version of the Yoga Sutras that has come down to us.
-But it is very likely that Patanjali himself lived in a much earlier age.
+Most researchers date Patanjali based on the written version of the Yoga Sutras that has come down to us.
+But Patanjali himself likely lived in a much earlier age.

 Incarnation of AdiShesha

-It is believed that Maharishi Patanjali was the incarnation of Adishesha, Vishnu serpent, who is the first ego expansion of Lord Vishnu.
-Ancient texts often refer to Patanjali as an incarnation of the thousands headed serpent king named Remainder (Shesha) or Endless (Ananta) and he is sometimes depicted as half human and half serpent.
+It is believed that Maharishi Patanjali was the incarnation of Adishesha, Vishnu’s serpent, who is the first ego expansion of Lord Vishnu.
+Ancient texts often refer to Patanjali as an incarnation of the thousand-headed serpent king named Ananta Shesha.
+He is sometimes depicted as half human and half serpent.

 Yoga Sutra of Patanjali

-It is said that Patanjali has often been called the founder of Yoga Sutra.
-As the origin of yoga had been handed down in an oral tradition over thousands of years from ancient times.
-Patanjali’s Yoga is one of the famous darshan of Hindu Philosophy.
-Patanjali synthesized and organized knowledge about yoga from much older tradition.
+It is said that Patanjali has often been called the founder of the Yoga Sutra.
+The origin of Yoga had been handed down in an oral tradition over thousands of years from ancient times.
+Patanjali’s Yoga is one of the famous darshans of Hindu Philosophy.
+Patanjali synthesized and organized knowledge about Yoga from much older traditions.
 The yoga sutra is one of the foundational texts of classical Yoga Philosophy.

-- Sadhana Pada: The second chapter includes the practical approach to attaining the goals of yoga.
-It also stated about eight limbs of yoga called Astanga yoga.
+- Sadhana Pada: The second chapter includes the practical approach to attaining the goals of Yoga.
+It also stated about eight limbs of Yoga called Ashtanga yoga.

-- Kaivalaya Pada: It is the last chapter of Patanjali Yoga sutra that includes the path of devotion, the path of Karma, and the path of knowledge.
+- Kaivalaya Pada: The last chapter of the Patanjali Yoga sutra includes the path of devotion, the path of Karma, and the path of knowledge.

-The yoga sutras of Patanjali are also sometimes called as Raja Yoga or the Royal Yoga.
+The yoga sutras of Patanjali are also sometimes called Raja Yoga or the Royal Yoga.

-The eight limbs of yoga as defined in the 2nd chapter are as follows.
+The eight limbs of Yoga, Ashtanga yoga, as defined in the 2nd chapter, are as follows.